 Served on the Board of Directors of: FUSION The Ontario Clay and Glass Association, The Ontario Crafts Council,

 I enjoy photography as much as ceramics.
-My photographs have received national magazine awards, and have appeared in publications such as National Geographic Magazine, Canadian Geographic Magazine, The Journal Science, Natural History Magazine, Photo Life Magazine, Astronomy Magazine, Sky & Telescope Magazine, SkyNews Magazine, Adbusters Magazine, and the Journal of the Royal Astronomical Society of Canada.
+My photographs have received national magazine awards, and have appeared in publications such as National Geographic Magazine, LIFE Magazine, Canadian Geographic Magazine, The Journal Science, Natural History Magazine, Photo Life Magazine, Astronomy Magazine, Sky & Telescope Magazine, SkyNews Magazine, Adbusters Magazine, and the Journal of the Royal Astronomical Society of Canada.
 They have also been published in science texts used in Canada, the U.S., the U.K. and Asia.

 Work represented in the books: